Boards, Committees, and Church Governance

 The Board of Christian Outreach (BOCO) benevolently disburses funds to agencies, offers mission and service programs, holds drives and collections, and provides educational opportunities and information for our Family of Faith.

-At each Annual Meeting, a generous portion of the church budget is assigned to the Board of Christian Outreach which then distributes funds to local Norwalk-area agencies, as well as to the United Church of Christ’s Our Church’s Wider Mission and our Conference’s Silver Lake Conference Center.
+At each Annual Meeting, a generous portion of the church budget is assigned to the Board of Christian Outreach which then distributes funds to local Norwalk-area agencies, as well as to the United Church of Christ’s Our Church’s Wider Mission.
+This allows us to address needs at the national and international settings.

-The Board of Christian Outreach consists of a minimum of six members who are elected annually to serve three-year terms.
+The Board of Christian Outreach consists of at least four members who are elected annually to serve three-year terms.
 It meets monthly, September-June.

 Altar Committee